tinalexander/tinalexander.github.io/notes/2024/01-january.md

 # January 29, 2024

+## Response from CDC's Jonathan Mermin about 2022 report on sexually transmitted infections

+- **Source:** emailed statement
+- **Attribution:** Jonathan Mermin of the Centers for Disease Control and Prevention
+- **Date:** received January 30, 2024

+> Attributable to: Jonathan Mermin, M.D., M.P.H., director of CDC’s National Center for HIV, Viral Hepatitis, STD, and TB Prevention.
+>
+> What is known about why syphilis cases previously decreased in the 1950s and 1990s:
+> The availability of penicillin played a role in reductions that started in the late-1940s.
+And we know reductions in the 90s were at least in part due to changes in sexual behaviors due to the HIV epidemic.
+>
+> However, the current increases in syphilis are being driven by several factors, so it’s going to take multiple solutions to turn the epidemic around.
+Some of these driving factors include:
+>
+> reductions in STI services at the state and local level;
+> increases in substance use, which has been linked to less safe sexual practices;
+> ongoing social and economic conditions that make it more difficult for some populations to avoid STIs;
+> decreases in condom use;
+> challenges stemming from the fact that STIs continue to be stigmatized – stigma buries the truth that all people deserve quality sexual healthcare to live healthy lives and it can deter people from taking action to prevent and treat STIs.
+> Controlling syphilis and other sexually transmitted infections (STIs) requires robust public health systems and workforces, and prevention strategies that are tailored to the specific needs of affected communities.
+There are no shortcuts to syphilis control.
+>
+> Additionally, the vast majority (86%) of syphilis cases were diagnosed outside of STI clinics in 2022.
+Health workers in a variety of settings – including primary care, emergency departments, community health, correctional, and drug treatment programs – can play a vital role in stopping the syphilis epidemic when they expand efforts to test and treat people for syphilis.
+>
+> And while the STI field saw several promising innovations and actions in the past year (e.g., National Syphilis Federal Task Force, CDC Doxy PEP draft guidelines, FDA authorizing first at-home test for gonorrhea and chlamydia), there are still several gaps left to fill to develop the right mix of syphilis testing, prevention, and treatment solutions for more people.
+>
+> Expanding syphilis cases beyond MSM demographics?
+> We know that syphilis in the heterosexual population and drug use, particularly methamphetamine use, are intersecting epidemics, and syphilis has spread among heterosexual men and women for decades.
+>
+> Additional background
+>
+> Rates of primary and secondary (P&S) syphilis among women have increased since 2013.
+During 2021 to 2022, the national rate of P&S syphilis among women increased 19 %.
+These increases among women are concurrent with increases in cases among heterosexual men, reflecting an expanding heterosexual syphilis epidemic in the United States.
+Additionally, gay and bisexual men continue to be disproportionately impacted by syphilis, accounting for almost half (45 %) of all male P&S syphilis cases in 2022.
+During 2021 to 2022, the number of cases of P&S syphilis among MSM increased 4.0%.
+>
+> Helpful graphic here.
+>
+> Why divergence from gonorrhea/chlamydia warrants further investigation
+> State and territorial health departments sent more than 2.5 million diagnosed cases of gonorrhea, chlamydia, and syphilis to CDC in 2022.
+While reported syphilis cases continued to increase between 2021 and 2022, reported chlamydia cases stayed consistent and reported gonorrhea cases declined by nearly 9%.
+We’re cautiously optimistic about the gonorrhea data.
+Given this is the first drop in reported gonorrhea cases in at least a decade, CDC is examining this finding closely and will be looking to final 2023 data to better understand if this signals a decline in infections and to better understand where, why, and among whom the decrease occurred with the hope we can expand on what’s working.

 ## Reports to FDA's CFSAN about applesauce lead poisonings

 - **Source:** Freedom of Information Act request